AlexJF/shufflify/README.md

 [Visit the Shufflify website](http://shufflify.alexjf.net)

-A Web app to allow the automatic creation of a playlist containing a random sample of all tracks in a set of sources (either 'Your music' library or other playlists).
+A Web app to allow the automatic creation of a Spotify playlist containing a random sample of all tracks in a set of Spotify sources (either 'Your music' library or other playlists).

 Cool use cases: